3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 #### Server Side

-Some of the the `controllers/todos.js` (specifically an INDEX route to show all of our todos, which we're storing in an array and our server/express configuration) is already written for you in the `starter-code`, we should walk through it to reiterate how it works.
+Some of the `controllers/todos.js` (specifically an INDEX route to show all of our todos, which we're storing in an array and our server/express configuration) is already written for you in the `starter-code`, we should walk through it to reiterate how it works.

 ```javascript
 // controllers/todos.js